 Covered Bridge Brewing Group

-Start the morning at the Covered Bridge Brewing Group at the northeast corner of Highway 99 and Main Street (926 East Main St), one of two breweries in town, for fresh brewed coffee, mimosas, and craft beers, ciders, and sodas.
-The location is family friendly and offers both inside and outside seating.
+Start the morning at the Covered Bridge Brewing Group, one of two breweries in town, for freshly brewed coffee, mimosas, and craft beers, ciders, and sodas.
+The location is family-friendly and offers both inside and outside seating.
 If you are ready to try a great craft beer, we recommended the clean and crisp Covered Bridge Kolsch or the Centennial Bridge IPA.

 After a relaxing meal, head to the public parking lot at the corner of north 8th Street and Whiteaker Avenue.
 Looking east from the parking lot you will note one of several colorful murals in the downtown historic district.